MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ## Preview the effect of an adjustment

 You can preview the effect that an exchange rate adjustment has on posting before you actually post by choosing the **Preview Posting** action on the **Exch.
 Rates Adjustment** report (Report 596) request page.
-On the request page you can specify what to include in the preview:
+On the request page, you can specify what to include in the preview:

 * Get a detailed posting to the general ledger by entry.
 * Get a summarized posting by currency.
 Just pick the **Adjust per entry** field on the **Exch.
 Rates Adjustment** report.